JmanuelPar/Discoteca/README.md

 Hello !

-A project to put into practice different concepts of the Android Architecture Components / Android Jetpack and other API / libraries, written in Kotlin :
+A project to put into practice different concepts of the Android Architecture Components / Android Jetpack and other API / libraries.
+Project developed in Kotlin :

 CameraX<br/>
 DataStore<br/>